 This projector lens, while not designed to be used as a telescope lens, may still provide good views.
 I measured the proper focus distance and used a DIY adapter to attach a 2-in diagonal mirror and a 40 mm lens to it.
 This combination produced a 2.6 by 70 to 5.25 by 70 finder scope (wide field of view with ability to zoom).
 Focusing is done by sliding the eyepiece in and out of the diagonal’s eyepiece holder.
 I then made an improvised reticle (cross hair) to finally complete the setup.
 I will be using this DIY projector lens telescope in star-hopping to deep-sky targets and scanning large areas of the sky.

-Focal reducers are optical elements (usually a convex lens or lens group) that converge light from a telescope’s objective.
+Focal reducers are optical elements (a convex lens or lens group) that converge light from a telescope’s objective.
 It shortens the focal length and in effect, produces a faster telescope (lower f/ratio) and widens the field of view (larger portion of the sky is imaged).
-Any decent quality converging lens should work as a focal reducer (in this use case, a lens from a telescope I no longer use).
-It works opposite to a Barlow lens which increases the focal length by using a concave lens or diverging lens.
-DIY focal reducers may introduce aberration and must be considered when attempting this modification.
+Any decent quality objective lens from an achromat telescope or a finder scope could work as a focal reducer.
+DIY focal reducers may introduce aberration (coma) and must be considered when attempting this modification.

 DIY Off-Axis Guider (OAG)

 In off-axis guiding, the telescope functions both as an imaging scope and a guide scope.
 In this configuration, a mirror or a prism receives a portion of the light without blocking the main imaging sensor, sending the light to a guide camera.
 In this build, I used a high-quality mirror I happen to have found in a non-working Canon 1100D.
-To build the OAG, I removed the lens from a Barlow so I could get a 1.25 inch barrel for the webcam attachment, and then fastened it perpendicular to a 2 inch extender, where an appropriate side hole has been made.
-I then fabricated a small mirror mount (like a secondary mirror mount in a Newtonian) using some brass material, to send the reflected light on to the side.
-The placement of the mirror and the proper spacing to achieve focus required trial-and-error.
-To use the OAG, focus the main camera first, and then slide the guide camera in or out to achieve focus.
+To use the improvised OAG, focus the main camera first, and then slide the guide camera in or out to achieve focus.